ECEthan/PigGame/README.md

 A player can "hold" at any time during their turn, adding their current score to their total score and ending their turn.
 This strategy is used to avoid rolling a 1 and losing points.
 ## Winning the Game:
-The first player to reach the target score (e.g., 100 points) wins.
+The first player to reach the target score (100 pts) wins.
 If multiple players reach the target score in the same round, the one with the higher score wins.